-Due to high flows in the Murray-Darling System, substantial forest and floodplain environments are being inundated for the first time in many years, resulting in a lot of organic matter entering the river.
+Due to high flow in the Murray-Darling System, extensive forest and floodplain environments are being inundated for the first time in many years, resulting in a lot of organic matter entering the river.
 Water of very low dissolved oxygen continues to adversely affect the main channel of the River Murray downstream of the Barmah-Millewa and Koondrook-Perricoota forests.
-Currently more than 1,300 km of the River Murray is affected by this event.
+Currently more than 1,400 km of the River Murray is affected by this event, extending from Yarrawonga Weir to the Lower Lakes.
 Water with very low dissolved oxygen, generally less than 1mg/L, is being received from numerous creeks and floodplains, leading to fish deaths.
 Over the past few weeks there have been a number of reports of cod deaths around the Mildura area and some of these fish may float downstream.
 Some fish deaths in South Australia have already been reported to SA Water and PIRSA.
+To report fish deaths in South Australia, contact Fishwatch on 1800 065 522.